DoNOF/DoNOF-Documentation/docs/input.rst

                       = 0      Short Printing

-                      = 1      Output at initial and final iterations including Ei,Coef,Pop,Occ,Emom
+                      = 1      Output at initial and final iterations including MOs,Pop,APSG,Lag,IPs,DMs,CJK

-                      = 2      Output at each iteration
+                      = 2      Output everything at each iteration

 IWRITEC:             Output option for the coefficient matrix

-                      = 0      NO OUTPUT (DEFAULT)

-                      = 1      OUTPUT THE COEFFICIENT MATRIX

-IWRITEE:             Output option for one-particle energies

-                      = 0      No Output (Default)
+                      = 0      No output (DEFAULT)

-                      = 1      Output EiHF, Elag
+                      = 1      Output the coefficient matrix

 IMULPOP:             Mulliken population analysis

                       = 0      Do not do (DEFAULT)

                       = 1      Do a Mulliken pop. analysis

-APSG:                Open an APSG file for output the coefficient matrix ($VEC-$END) and the expansion coefficients of the APSG generating wavefunction

-                      = F      Output (DEFAULT)

-NTHAPSG:             Threshold for APSG expansion coefficients THAPSG = 10.0**(-NTHAPSG)

-                      = 10     (DEFAULT)

 PRINTLAG:            Output option for the lagrange multipliers